How long does a gutter cleaning service take? How much is gutter cleaning?

 Another thing companies may or may not do, is use water to flush the gutters and downspouts.
 Be sure to check with your local gutter cleaner to know if they flush with water or not.
 Keep in mind there are ways to verify if the downspout is clogged or not, without using water.

-We do not use any cleaning chemicals when performing gutter cleanings.
+It is best to not use any cleaning chemicals when performing gutter cleanings.
 In fact, most gutter cleaning companies do not use any chemicals when cleaning the gutters.

+When to do gutter cleaning?
 The best times of the year to have your gutters cleaned are at the end of fall, and the end of spring.

 For our customers that only require one gutter cleaning per year, we always suggest getting them cleaned at the end of fall.
 (Early December-Early January) It’s important to wait until the trees have dropped all their leaves before you clean the gutters.
 The idea is to wait as long as possible but get it done before the freezing temperatures set in.